 Dr. Leslie McCallister, a 2001 graduate, currently serves as an Associate Professor of Sociology at East Tennessee State University.
 Additionally, she is the chair of the Sociology department.

-Mikele Cayton Woody, M.A. is a 2001 graduate, and conducts market research for USAA in San Antonio, Texas.
+Mikele Cayton Woody, M.A. is a 2001 graduate, and serves as a Senior Marketing Analyst for Petco in San Antonio, Texas.
 She has been placed on three different research teams, which she attributes to the skill set gained at Baylor.